TimTree/TimTree.github.io/button-masher/archive/4.1/README.txt

 Enjoy!

 COMPATIBLE BROWSERS
-Microsoft Edge*
 Internet Explorer 10+*
 Firefox 16+
-Chrome 10+
+Chrome 4+
-Safari 5.1+
+Safari 4+
 Opera 12.10+
 Javascript must be enabled.

-*For save related reasons, the downloaded version does not work with these browsers.
+*For save related reasons, the downloaded version does not work with Internet Explorer.

 COPYRIGHT NOTICE
 This game is copyright (c) 2013-2015 Timothy Hsu.
 It is released under the GPL v3 license.
 You can find this license on the license.txt file or on http://www.gnu.org/licenses/gpl-3.0.html.